Andre-Agostinelli/Fuse-File-System/README.md

 $ sudo apt-get install libtest-simple-perl

 $ sudo apt-get install libfuse-dev libbsd-dev pkg-config
-// Installs these packages:
+// Install's these packages:
 libfuse-dev
 libbsd-dev
 pkg-config
 ```
 ## Makefile:

 - Supported make commands:

-  -[test](test) - Running 'make test' will run 32 test coverage
+- [test](test) - Running 'make test' will run 32 test coverage
-  -[clean](clean) - Running 'make clean' will unmount your image and remove all executables
+- [clean](clean) - Running 'make clean' will unmount your image and remove all executables
-  -[nufs](nufs) - Running 'make nufs' will compile all the nufs code and included files
+- [nufs](nufs) - Running 'make nufs' will compile all the nufs code and included files
-  -[mount](mount) - Running 'make mount' will run the fuse filesystem and is the main project driver
+- [mount](mount) - Running 'make mount' will run the fuse filesystem and is the main project driver
   - This calls pairs with 'cd' into the mount and using our filesystem...
-  -[unmount](mount) - Running 'make unmount' will remove your mounted disk image
+- [unmount](mount) - Running 'make unmount' will remove your mounted disk image